 Transfer of Minnesota Titles

-License Centers will be closed on Thursday, November 28th and Friday, November 29th in observance of Thanksgiving.
-Please expect higher than average wait times on Wednesday, November 27th and Monday, December 2nd.
+License Centers will be closed on Monday, February 17th in observance of Presidents’ Day.
+Please expect higher than average wait times on Friday, February 14th and Tuesday, February 18th.
 Thank you for your patience.

 Once you purchase a vehicle, you will need to transfer the title to complete transfer of ownership.
 Minnesota law requires a title be transferred within 10 business days of the date of sale to avoid a penalty.

 The Anoka County License Centers recommend that all buyers and sellers appear in person to complete the title transfer.
 The advantage of this is twofold.
 First, the seller will have peace of mind knowing that the title has in fact been transferred from their name.
 Second, if any issues arise from the title or vehicle record, the buyer will likely need the seller to remedy these problems.

 NOTE: The following information is intended to give a general outline of most title transfers and may not be complete or apply to all situations.
 The only way to know if you have all of the required information is to present it to a representative at a License Center.
 Please contact us with any questions.